haroine/icarus/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Single-quoted words in DESCRIPTION

-* Removed erroneous references to package's former name

 ## Test environments
-* local ubuntu 14.04, R 3.2.3
+* local ubuntu 14.04, R 3.2.4
 * win-builder (devel and release)
-* Windows 8, R 3.2.2

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There was 1 NOTE:

-* This is my first package submitted to CRAN
+* Possibly mis-spelled words in DESCRIPTION:
+  Reweights (2:23)
+  SAS (3:186)
+  logit (3:300)

+  These words aren't mis-spelled and text in DESCRIPTION didn't change since last submission.

+## Downstream dependencies

+* There are 0 downstream dependencies for icarus.